Configuring Blocking local RPZ rules in NIOS (2549)

 Select Add Local Response Policy Zone and click Next.

-Task 3 Solution: Arrange Response Policy Zones in correct order
+Task 2 Solution: Rearrange Response Policy Zones in the correct order

-In this task, you place the RPZs into the correct order, ensuring that traffic that should pass through is not blocked, and vice versa.
+In this task, we place the RPZs in the correct order, ensuring that traffic that should pass through is not blocked and vice versa.
+This will be very important when we eventually switch denylist.rpz to blocking traffic.
+We don't want it to accidentally block a domain that should be allowed, so we are placing it under allowlist.rpz.

 Navigate to Data Management → DNS → Response Policy Zones.